msathe-tech/fortune-teller/README.md

 1. cf CLI 6.40.x+
 1. An IDE of your choice (i.e. Spring Tool Suite, Eclipse, IDEa)
 1. PCF prerequisites (explained in Lab0)
+1. An external Database (accessible through the Internet, i.e. an RDS or GCP SQL instance)

 # Architecture